18. Beamforming & DOA¶

 Animation of direction of arrival (DOA) showing what happens when distance d is much more than half-wavelength

-As you can see, in addition to the 180 degree ambiguity we discussed earlier, we now have additional ambiguity, and it gets worse as d gets higher (extra/incorrect lobes form).
+As you can see, in addition to the 180-degree ambiguity we discussed earlier, we now have additional ambiguity, and it gets worse as d gets higher (extra/incorrect lobes form).
 These extra lobes are known as grating lobes, and they are a result of “spatial aliasing”.
 As we learned in the IQ Sampling chapter, when we don’t sample fast enough we get aliasing.
 The same thing happens in the spatial domain; if our elements are not spaced close enough together w.r.t. the carrier frequency of the signal being observed, we get garbage results in our analysis.
 You can think of spacing out antennas as sampling space!
 In this example we can see that the grating lobes don’t get too problematic until d > λ, but they will occur as soon as you go above λ/2 spacing.

 Now what happens when d is less than λ/2, such as when we need to fit the array in a small space?
 Let’s repeat the same simulation: